Mera Naam Joker

 The film is one of the lengthiest films of Indian cinema.
-Mera Naam Joker is the second and to date last Hindi film to have two intervals, the first being Sangam (1964).
-After Sangam became a blockbuster, Mera Naam Joker was highly anticipated as it was under production for six years and heavily publicized, loosely based on Kapoor's own life.
+Mera Naam Joker is the second and to date last Indian film to have two intervals, the first being Sangam (1964).
+After Sangam became a blockbuster, Mera Naam Joker was highly anticipated as it had been under production for six years and heavily publicized, loosely based on Kapoor's own life.
 The film was partly made with the participation of Soviet actors and was partly shot in Moscow.
 The film's music, still very popular, was composed by Shankar Jaikishan, for which the duo got their ninth Filmfare award.
 In India, upon release the film was critical and commercial failure, putting Kapoor into a financial crisis, as the film was panned for its length and plot.
-The film has gained a cult status, and is regarded as a classic today.
-Both audience's and critics' response has turned highly favourable with the passage of time.
+The film later on became a cult classic and is regarded as one of Raj Kapoor's best films and among the best Bollywood films of the 20th century.
+The film is now regarded as one of Kapoor's finest works, with film experts labeling it as a "misunderstood masterpiece".

 An abridged version was released in the 1980s and had a highly successful run at the box office.
-Kapoor termed it his favourite film and described it as having deep philosophical depth and meaning.
-The film is regarded as one of Kapoor's finest works today with film experts labeling it as a "misunderstood masterpiece".
-The film later on became a cult classic and is regarded as one of Raj Kapoor's best films and among the best Bollywood films of the 20th century.
+Kapoor termed it his favourite film and described it as having much philosophical depth and meaning.
 In the Soviet Union, the film also initially drew mixed reviews from critics, yet commercially became a blockbuster at the Soviet box office after it released there in 1972.
 Rather than being released as a single film, the film's three chapters were released separately as three parts in the Soviet Union.
 The three parts of the film collectively sold 73.1 million tickets at the Soviet box office.